-2022 Consumer Confidence Report
+2023 Consumer Confidence Report

-Water System Name: City of McFarland Report Date: 6/6/2023

-We test the drinking water quality for many constituents as required by state and federal regulations.
-This report shows the results of our monitoring for the period of January 1 to December 31, 2022 and may include earlier monitoring data.

-Type of water source(s) in use: Groundwater Wells

-Name & general location of source(s): Garzoli Well - located on the west portion of the distribution system.

-Well # 6 - located on the north west point of the distribution system.
-Browning Road Well - located on the north east portion of the distribution system.

-Drinking Water Source Assessment information:

-An assessment was conducted for the city of McFarland water supply wells on August 2002.
-Well # 6 and Garzoli well were included on this date.
-On August 2012 Browning Road well was assessed.
-The sources are considered most vulnerable to the following activities not associated with any detected contaminants:

-- Agricultural Drainage

-- Septic Systems

-- County Road Operation

-- Automobile Gas Stations

-- Sewer Collection System

-A copy of the source water assessments can be obtained from the City of McFarland at 401 W. Kern Ave.
-McFarland, CA 93250 or at the city's website www.mcfarlandcity.org

-Time and place of regularly scheduled board meetings for public participation: Second and fourth Thursday of each month at 6:00 pm, at the Veterans Memorial Hall - City Council Chambers.
-103 W. Sherwood, McFarland, CA 93250

-For more information, contact: Mario Cervantes Phone: (661) 792-3058
+Water System Name: City of McFarland Report Date: 6/24/2 2024 equired by state and federal regulation. mber 31, 2023 and may include earlies Type of water source(s) in use: Groundwater Wells e northwest point of the distribution s ed on the west portion of the distribution system.
+Browning Road Well - located wells on July 2023.
+We ll # 6 and Garzoli well were included ment was conducted for the city of Moon this date.
+On July 2023 Browning I writies not associated with any detected Road well was assessed.
+The Deperation Gas Stations on System m the City of McFarland at 401 W. Ke rn Ave.
+McFarland, CA 1 arly scheduled board meetings for pu ourth Thursday of each month at 6:00 pm, at th e Veterans Memorial Hall - City Cou ncil Chambers.
+103 W. Sherwood, Mcl Farland, CA 93250 For more information, o contact: Michael Hightower Phone: (6 661) 543-8117